 Research (Coming soon)

 API is conducting research on innovation in revenue, technology and on studying the changing audiences.
+Our first major piece of audience research will be released in March 2014.
 It is also focused on bringing scholars and practitioners together in applied research partnerships.

 Thought Leader Summits